SpatialKey/skdm/README.md

 - type – poly
 - dataPath –  the path (relative to the config.xml) of the shapefile – the shape file must be a zip
 - datasetName – comment out or remove this line item completely when doing an overwrite of an existing Shapefile, if you leave it in, a new shapefile will be created
+- datasetId – the id of the existing dataset to be overwritten.
+To get the id for an existing shape dataset, login to SpatialKey, click on "Manage Data" tab, and go into the settings for your shape dataset.
+On this screen, click on the "Advanced Settings" option, then click on the "Data Import API" tab, and copy the Dataset ID into your configuration file.

-- datasetId – the id of the existing dataset to be overwritten Note that in the Config XML file, the poly action is commented out.
+Note that in the Config XML file, the poly action is commented out.
 Be sure to remove comments `<!--` and `–>` if you plan to use this action.
 Let’s set up this action for both creating a new shapefile and overwriting and existing shapefile with the sample shapefile provided in the SKDM folder.

 *Create new shapefile example:*
->     <action name=”shape example”>
+>     <action name="shape example">
 >       <type>poly</type>
 >       <dataPath>110thCongressionalDistrictShapefile.zip</dataPath>
 >       <datasetName>110th Congressional District</datasetName>